material-extensions/vscode-material-icon-theme/CONTRIBUTING.md

 This will apply a folder icon for the folders 'sample' and 'samples'.

+> **Note**
+> The tool automatically creates generic "wildcard" variants of these folders, so only assign the base names.

 #### Language icons

 Here's an example of how a file icon can be assigned to language ids: